ais-one/cookbook/sandbox/README.md

 - serialserver [serialserver/README.md]()
   - serial server receive RS232 and send via tcp, use pkg to build binary, winston logging
 - services
-  - tcp_server - stream (keep client, connected and can reply to client, but need to take note on number of client connections) or event (close after receiving packet from client)
+  - tcp_server : stream mode (keep client, connected and can reply to client, but need to take note on number of client connections) or event  mode (close after receiving packet from client)
     - knex & mysql
   - kafkaRx.js
     - kafka consumer